oldwolf/merng/README.md

 MERNG stands for MongoDB, Express, React, Node.js & GraphQL

-Disclaimer:
+#### Disclaimer:
-This is full source codes(server/client) for a youtube tutorial.
+This is the full source codes(server/client) from a youtube tutorial.
 You may visit his youtube channel at

 Server: <https://www.youtube.com/watch?v=YBydg_Ui02Q&list=PLMhAeHCz8S3_CTiWMQhL6YxX7vZ7z84Zo>

 Client: <https://www.youtube.com/watch?v=_DqPiZPKkgY&list=PLMhAeHCz8S3_pgb-j51QnCEhXNj5oyl8n>

-If you found this tutorial useful, please consider to support him by becoming his patreon
+If you found his tutorial useful, please consider to support him by becoming patreon at
 <https://www.patreon.com/classsed>

-I have made some modifications in order to post
+I have made some modifications in order to deploy to heroku
-- Turn config.js into using dotenv package
+- Turn config.js into using dotenv file
 - Use apollo-server-express instead of apollo-server to serve static files from client
-- Some variable names which don't affect any functionalities
+- Modify some variable and file names which don't affect any functionalities

 ## Getting Started